acircleda/blog/content/post/2020-02-10-carbon-footprint-google-data/post.md

 Google collects *a lot* of data on us.
 If you have Google Maps, chances are your location is being tracked, too.
 Unless, of course, you have it disabled.
 But, if you don't, you'd be surprised by the amount of location data (and its accuracy) contained in your Google Timeline.
 [Many worry about Google's tracking](https://www.nytimes.com/interactive/2019/12/19/opinion/location-tracking-cell-phone.html), but for those of us who don't, there is some potential fun we can have with our own data.

 For example, we can **estimate** our carbon emissions.
 I say **estimate** because it is not exact and it is likely very difficult to account for (or even remember) all of your trips, who was with you, and how to split your emissions.
 But, we can come close.
-We can get the date and time, start and end location, the distance travelled, the place, and most importantly, the activity type.
+We can get the date and time, start and end location, the distance traveled, the place, and most importantly, the activity type.

 Follow along and I'll show you what I did.
 It's no doubt imperfect, but for a beginner's effort, I'd say it's not too bad.